DataDog/dd-agent-comp-experiments/doc/conventions.md

 ## IPC API Commands

 Several commands, such as `agent status` or `agent config`, call the running Agent's IPC API and format the result.
-Components implementing this pattern generally have a method to get the data, such as `GetStatus`, and also publish this information over the IPC API.
+Components implementing the data used by these commands generally have a method to get the data, such as `GetStatus`, and also publish this information over the IPC API.

 The subcommand (e.g., `agent status`) implements the client side of this transaction, using `comp/core/ipc/ippclient` to fetch, format, and display the data.